"Safety Country"? "Hand Phone"? "Fighting"? — Unusual Phrases Our Students Use and Why

 However, many shortened loanwords have become unrecognizable to English speakers.
 Here are some more examples from Japanese:

-3. Uncommon or Out-Dated Words
+Uncommon or Outdated Words

 For instance, you may have heard a Japanese student say that they bought a paso-kon or “personal computer.”
 In English, we would just say, “I bought a computer,” since it’s obvious that we bought a personal computer (not a giant supercomputer that most of us cannot afford anyway).
 Yet, the term “personal computer” stuck in Japanese!

-Here are some more examples of loanwords that are now uncommon or out-dated in English:
+Here are some more examples of loanwords that are now uncommon or outdated in English:

-4. False Loanwords
+False Loanwords

-Finally, there are false loanwords that sound like English, but aren’t real English words at all.
+Finally, there are false loanwords that sound like English but aren’t real English words at all.

-You may have also heard South Korean students say “hand phone” instead of "cell phone" or “mart” instead of "supermarket."
+You may have heard South Korean students say “hand phone” instead of "cell phone" or “mart” instead of "supermarket."
 Or maybe you've heard a Taiwanese student use “3C” to mean "electronic devices."

 These are all terms that don't exist in mainstream English.
 However, your students won’t know that!